-Carsten Höller Red Walrus, 2011 Polyurethane, glass, and giraffe hair, $35 \times 110 \times 50$ cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

-SISSEL TOLAAS WHEREAREWEAREWHERE Sissel Tolaas has been commissioned by TBA21 to create an immersive installation that activates the exhibition through scent.
+Carsten Höller Red Walrus, 2011 Polyurethane, glass, and giraffe hair, 35 × 110 × 50 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection ᠺ BACK TO THE CHAPTER < HOME / CHAPTERS / SISSEL TOLAAS WHEREAREWEAREWHERE SISSEL TOLAAS WHEREAREWEAREWHERE Sissel Tolaas has been commissioned by TBA21 to create an immersive installation that activates the exhibition through scent.
 Six olfactory compositions, evoking the elemental themes of Terraphilia-Ocean, Animal, Human, Stratosphere, Earth and Nature-are infused into a series of hand-blown glass vessels.
 These smellscapes transform the space into a dynamic, multisensory environment.
 Each olfactory experience acts as a narrative, carrying traces of worlds beyond the human and connecting visitors with memories, emotions, and breathing sensory engagements.
-Tolaas's smellscapes subtly interact with the visual components of the exhibition, blending and shifting the way art and space are experienced and remembered.
-A commission, in this context, becomes a form of curatorial and institutional care: a gesture of trust in the artist's vision to reimagine institutional space.
+Tolaas's smellscapes subtly interact with the visual components of the exhibition, blending and shifting the way art and space are experienced and remembered. -;•;-- A commission, in this context, becomes a form of curatorial and institutional care: a gesture of trust in the artist's vision to reimagine institutional space.
 It invites new ways of perceiving and relating between artwork, visitor, and environment.

 1. Air is alive with memory Sissel Tolaas treats air as a living archive, where each smell molecule is a unit of meaning, a trace of life encoded in chemistry.
 Smell, in this sense, is a mode of contact that exceeds language and perception.
 It arrives uninvited, settles in the lungs, enters the bloodstream, stirs memory, shifts attention: to breathe is to join an atmospheric continuum, one charged with entanglement, and reciprocity.
-Each breath draws us into relation-with places we have not seen, species we do not know, and pasts that are not over.
-Smell becomes a way of remembering that bypasses representation and settles directly into sensation.

 2. Smell is knowledge beyond words By linking cognition to experience, Sissel Tolaas's practice refuses the hierarchy that places rationality and language above the sensual.
 She also insists on the porous continuity between the self and the world.
 Smell carries meaning through its capacity to affect-to transform our sense of presence and position.
 In response to the difficulty of naming smells without collapsing it into cliché or metaphor, Sissel developed NASALO -a linguistic system built from the specificity of olfactory experience, rather than imposed categories.
 But even this system does not attempt to stabilize smell into fixed meaning.
 Instead, it expands the field of attention, allowing us to stay with sensation longer, more attentively, and more respectfully.
 In Tolaas's practice meaning emerges in the act of breathing together: through presence, through exchange, through shared air.
 This challenges dominant knowledge systems and reminds us that language is not the only way to think.
 Smell becomes a form of literacy in the archive of air.